 Required qualifications and experience:

-Brandeis University has retained Diversified Search to assist in this confidential search process.
+SEO has retained Diversified Search to assist in this confidential search process.
 Inquiries, nominations, and applications (current resumes and cover letters) should be directed electronically to:

 Gerard F. Cattie, Jr.